CaryRandazzo/R3HCSblog/_posts/2025-08-31-Enforcing-Continuity-and-AMR-in-Unreal-Engine.md

 \end{aligned}
 $$

 This blog outlines the general algorithm.
 Implementation details are proprietary and remain part of the closed-source R3HCS project.

+In the next blog post, I will go into step 2

 See you in the next post,
 <br>Cary